["learn"]

 Learn more: The Complete History of the Negroni

 Whether you’re hosting a party or simply enjoying a quiet evening at home, the Negroni’s versatility ensures there’s a variation for every occasion.
-Visit the Campari, Bulldog Gin, and Cinzano websites to stock up on Negroni essentials and sign up for our delicious newsletter to stay in the mix.
+Visit the Campari (opens in new window), Bulldog Gin (opens in new window), and Cinzano (opens in new window) websites to stock up on Negroni essentials and sign up for our delicious newsletter to stay in the mix.